 Easier to obtain than a regular loan, the credit card is a tool widely used by businesses nowadays.
 Its prevalence can be explained by the level of comfort and security it guarantees business owners, and the side benefits it can offer.
 Credit cards are common among companies which want to improve their cash flow management practices, as well as startups and small businesses, which are not always liquid enough to cover large purchases.
 With the use of credit cards on the rise, it is essential to know which one to pick.
 Here is how.

-Annual fee is the fee you pay for the yearly maintenance of your card and associated account.
+The annual fee is the fee you pay for the yearly maintenance of your card and associated account.
 Even though more banks are starting to remove annual fees from specific offerings, many of the high-limit credit cards still charge these.
 Young entrepreneurs and startup founders might want to look for an option with no annual fee, for an introductory period, or in general.
 If combined with a low or 0% intro APR, it could provide a good grace period for kick-starting the business.

 Example: Capital On Tap Business Credit Card